asieftekhari/python-examples/README.md

 - Display the count of students whose age is greater than the class average.

 **Example 16:** Define two sets and implement add, remove, intersection, and union operations for them.

+**Example 17:** Write a program that reads the ages of employees from the user and outputs the oldest age.
+The program keeps reading until the number -1 is entered.
+Once this number is encountered, the program should stop reading and print the maximum age.
+The ages are between 10 and 90.

+**Example 18:** Write a program that reads student ages until -1 is entered, then prints the largest and second largest ages.
+Ages range from 10 to 90.
+All input ages are guaranteed to be distinct.